OpenEvalProject/evals/manuscripts/elife-67097/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/67097/elife-67097-fig2-v1.jpg)

-**Figure 2.:** ODC1/ODC clinical variant c.1342 A > T/ p.K448X and support for eflornithine treatment.Panel A shows the gene structure for ODC1 (ornithine decarboxylase 1) with active site amino acids labeled in blue and the last exon identified.
+**Figure 2.:** Panel A shows the gene structure for ODC1 (ornithine decarboxylase 1) with active site amino acids labeled in blue and the last exon identified.
 In the last exon cluster, a mouse model variant and four different patient variants including our patient’s K448X variant are described (Panel B, red).
 The patient variant falls on the disordered C-terminus of ODC, where the two active sites are composed of amino acids from each of two ODC proteins forming a dimer (Panel C).
 The patient with K448X variant displays alterations of metabolic pathways (Panel D) including polyamines (triangle), urea (square), and others (circle).
 Metabolites measured are marked in cyan and those altered by K448X with red arrows based on direction of changes seen in the patient.
 Panel E shows changes in metabolite levels during treatment with eflornithine, with elevated levels of N-acetylputrescine and acisoga decreasing on therapy.

 Remarkably, these patients all represent human phenotypes of a transgenic mouse described in 1996, overexpressing C-terminally deleted ODC in the dermal tissue, leading to higher ODC enzyme activity and increased putrescine biosynthesis (Soler et al., 1996).
 The phenotypic changes first described in a mouse model included hair loss that was reversible with ODC inhibitor α-difluoromethylornithine (DFMO; common name eflornithine) (Soler et al., 1996).
 Experiments with the patient’s cultured primary dermal fibroblasts showed eflornithine reduced ODC activity, resulting in putrescine levels comparable to controls without affecting cell morphology or inducing cell death (Schultz et al., 2019).